Lilyfields/Code_Quiz/README.md

 # 04 Web APIs: Code Quiz

-## My Journry and development
+## My Journey and development

-Building a timed coding quiz with multiple-choice question; which is a app that runs in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
+Building the Code_Quiz with multiple-choice question; which is a app that runs in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.

 ## User Story

 ```
 AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
+I WANT to take a quiz on JavaScript fundamentals that stores high scores
 SO THAT I can gauge my progress compared to my peers
 ```